henkjannl/TravelWallet/Readme.md

 File                               | Contains
 ---------------------------------- | ----------------
-Wallet.3mf                         | Prusa project file for printing both parts, which includes the 3D models Wallet - single spring version.3mf | Prusa project file for printing both parts, which includes the 3D models BottomPart.stl                     | Exported 3D model of the bottom part TopPart.stl                        | Exported 3D model of the top part TopPart - single spring.stl        | Exported 3D model of the top part User Manual.pdf                    | The assembly instructions Noway_Bold.otf                     | Font used for the text BottomPart.FCStd                   | FreeCAD file of the bottom part TopPart.FCStd                      | FreeCAD file of the top part TravelWallet.FCStd                 | FreeCAD assembly of the travel wallet Readme.md                          | This readme file
+Wallet.3mf                         | Prusa project file for printing both parts, which includes the 3D models Wallet - single spring version.3mf | Prusa project file for printing both parts, if you want the spring version BottomPart.stl                     | Exported 3D model of the bottom part TopPart.stl                        | Exported 3D model of the top part, rubber bands version TopPart - single spring.stl        | Exported 3D model of the top part, spring version User Manual.pdf                    | The assembly instructions Noway_Bold.otf                     | Font used for the text TravelWallet V2.FCStd              | FreeCAD assembly of the travel wallet Readme.md                          | This readme file
 \manual                            | Files used to create the images in the user manual
 \making_of                         | Description of how the assembly instructions were created
 \render                            | Blender files to create the movie
 \images                            | Images used in this readme file
-\miscellaneous                     | Some unfinished versions wallet
+\miscellaneous                     | Some unfinished versions of the wallet

 ## Adding a name to the bottom part